Woods Library, Canandaigua (October 2011, thanks to Peter Keng)

 • Data reuse: Programmers and algorithm designers write code that maximizes data reuse in local memory.

-• Working set: Since a modern computer or device runs many tasks simultaneously, a runtime system allocates the main memory proportionally to each task's needs.
+• Working set: Since modern computers and devices run multiple tasks simultaneously, runtime systems allocate main memory proportionally to each task's requirements.

-Our work in locality theory (see papers listed below) has shown that the measures of data movement, data reuse, and working set are mathematically related and can be mutually converted.
-They are not different phenomena but manifestations of the same underlying phenomenon.
+Our work in locality theory (see papers listed below) has demonstrated that the measures of data movement, data reuse, and working set are mathematically interconnected and can be converted into one another.
+These are not distinct phenomena but rather different manifestations of the same underlying principle.

 Locality theory